GIAC Certification Exams

 No, you do not have to purchase a framed certificate.
 If you opt out of receiving the framed certificate, you will automatically be mailed the copy of your official paper certificate.

-The 10" by 13" wall-mountable wooden frame is free, but there is an additional charge of $19 within the US and Canada and $34 internationally for shipping and handling.
+The 10" by 13" wall-mountable wooden frame is free, but there is an additional charge for shipping and handling:

 A GIAC qualified proctor will verify the identity of the student and ensure that the student does not use a phone, instant messaging software, or speak with any person during an exam.
 GIAC exams are open book and the student is permitted to reference texts, notes, indexes, written reference materials.

 During the practice tests, each time you choose a wrong answer, you will receive the correct answer and an explanation that will help to reinforce the subject matter presented in the question.
-The practice tests also include a counter that shows the current number of questions that you answered correctly, wrong and how many questions are left in the test.
+The practice tests also include a counter that shows the current number of questions that you answered either correctly or incorrectly and how many questions are left in the test.

 You won't be able to print or view the exam after it has been taken.